aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 for eBGP LAN routing protocol the following is done to enable HA:

 - the uplink interfaces are used as HA interfaces by default.
 - the subnets of the HA interfaces are redistributed to BGP via the `RM-CONN-2-BGP` route-map
 - BGP underlay peer group is configured with `allowas-in 1` to be able to learn the HA peer uplink interface subnet over the LAN as well as learning WAN routes from other sites (as backup in case all WAN links are lost).
 - the Underlay peer group is configured with one inbound route-map
   - one inbound route-map `RM-BGP-UNDERLAY-PEERS-IN`
-    - Match HA peer's uplink subnets (not marked) to be able to form HA tunnel (not exported to EVPN).
+    - Match HA peer's uplink subnets to be able to form HA tunnel (not exported to EVPN).
-    - Match all WAN routes using AS path and set no-advertise community.
-This will be used as backup routes to the WAN in case this router looses all WAN connections.
+    - Deny any other route from the HA peer as they are already shared over EVPN.
-    - Match anything else (LAN prefixes) and mark with the SoO `<bgp_as>:<wan_site_id>` to export to EVPN.
+    - Match anything else (LAN prefixes) and mark with the SOO `<bgp_as>:<wan_site_id>` to export to EVPN.

+This is described in the following diagram:

 <!-- ![Figure 4: WAN eBGP LAN with HA](../../../media/wan_ebgp_lan_ha.png) -->